yaoyuanArtemis/IDAT7215Project/README.md

 Zhang Gaoxiang   | 3036507779   | Artificial Neural Network (ANN) |

 ## How to Run

-1. Install requirements:
+1. Run the main script:
     ```
-    pip install -r requirements.txt
-    ```
-2. Run the main script:
-    ```
     python main.py
     ```
-3. Outputs, including metrics and charts, will be found in the `results/` directory.
+2. Outputs, including metrics and charts, will be found in the `results/` directory.

 ## Data Source